Skip to main content

 What do the sensors look like?

 Two models of sensor boxes have been deployed throughout MCPS.
 The sensors won’t be noticeable or disrupt classroom activities; they are small white boxes that look very similar to an Apple TV box affixed to a wall.
 Although there are two exterior models that may appear different on the outside (pictured below), the inner components have been standardized throughout the school system.
-There is no need to worry if you see blinking lights; they indicate various communications statuses of the devises.
+There is no need to worry if you see blinking lights; they indicate various communication statuses of the devices.
 Examples of each type of sensor are pictured below.

 How do the sensors work?